ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // It has methods to get information about initiated sc-event: `GetUser`,
   // `GetGeneratedArc`, `GetSubscriptionElement`, `GetArcSourceElement`,
   // `GetArcTargetElement`.
 All events are not copyable and not movable.
-  // ScAction is derived from ScObject.
+  // ScAction is inherited from ScObject.

   // `ScAction` class encapsulates information about sc-action.
-  // The provided action is action that the given agent interpreters right now.
+  // The provided action is action that the given agent performs right now.
   // It belongs to class action_calculate_set_power`.
   // Actions are copyable and movable.
-ScAction is derived from ScAddr.
+ScAction is inherited from ScAddr.

   auto const & [setAddr] = action.GetArguments<1>();
-  // This method finds construction `action => rrel_1: setAddr`.
+  // This method finds construction `action -> rrel_1: setAddr`.
   // Here the 1 is number of arguments which action must have.
 In step 1,
   // we specified that an action should have a set as its the first and
   // only one argument.
 But the one who calls this agent may not specify argument